xavdid/reddit-user-to-sqlite/README.md

 # reddit-user-to-sqlite

 Stores all the content from a specific user in a SQLite database.
-This includes their comments and will soon include their posts.
+This includes their comments and their posts.

 ## Install

-The PyPI package is `reddit-user-to-sqlite` ([PyPI Link]()).
+The PyPI package is `reddit-user-to-sqlite` ([PyPI Link](https://pypi.org/project/reddit-user-to-sqlite/)).
 Install it globally using [pipx](https://pypa.github.io/pipx/):

 ```bash
 pipx install reddit-user-to-sqlite